 As per a report by Business Insider, SBI blocked its users from transferring money to e-wallets using net banking due to phishing issues.
 That is why all e-wallets should provide clear guidelines on how to use their services and that too in a simple and easy to understand manner, which in many cases should be in the native language of the user.
-Other important security aspects are:

 - They should not launch advertisements as additional pop-ups.

-- Logging off should be made mandatory after use.
+- Mandatory log off after use.

 Another pain area while using wallets is that people do not realize how much has been spent.
 There should be an option to include spending limits.
 This could also be linked to spending categories that help users plan their finances and spending limits.

 User experience, Security and Privacy, Offers and Loyalty programs and the option to view the information in the language of the consumer’s choice are factors that will help any e-wallet provider emerge as a leader in this rat race.